vmonteco/YAPT/README.md

 2. The child process does not exits normally :

        [case: #<case index>][<case>] -> [printf/ft_printf][<printf exit status or timeout>/<ft_printf exit status or timeout>] (different exit statuses.).

+Also note that if you doesn't enable the `-v` parameter, only the error outputs will be displayed.
+If you enable the `-q` parameter, only the subsets and global summaries are displayed.

 ### NB :